patconnole/openc2_companion/README.md

 Well, what if we need to filter out some Consumers, even if they have the action/target pair we sent?
 Sure, you could just not send them a command to begin with, but that isn't always feasible.

-Two fundemental things to understand:
+Two fundemental filter scenarios:

+1. **Filtering out Shotgun Commands**: Producers may **SPAM** Consumers with commands that don't apply to those Consumers, and the Consumers need a way to know which commands are applicable to them.
+    * `"actuator" : {"slpf": {"named_group": "perimeter"}}` --> *Only Consumers with SLPF and a member of the SLPF perimeter group should act on this command*
 1. **Multiple Actuator Profiles**: Consumers may implement more than one Actuator Profile.
     * `"actuator" : {"slpf": {} }` --> *Only Consumers with SLPF should act on this command*
-1. **Filtering out Shotgun Commands**: Producers may **SPAM** Consumers with commands that don't apply to those Consumers, and the Consumers need a way to know which commands are applicable to them.
-    * `"actuator" : {"slpf": {"named_group": "perimeter"}}` --> *Only Consumers with SLPF and a member part of the SLPF perimeter group should act on this command*

 ## Example